pycontribs/ruyaml/README.rst

 Notes
 =====

+- Several references to ``ruamel.yaml``, as well as its changelog and some ancient compatibility warnings, have been retained because that makes merging future upstream changes substantially easier.
 - The current version has the same API as the "ruamel.yaml" package.
   However, it will install the `ruyaml` python module.
 Thus, simply replace ``from ruamel import yaml`` with ``import ruyaml as yaml``